Privanom/algorithms/README.md

 ### lang-detect.c info
 lang-detect.c supports 8 programming languages(C, C++, D, BCPL, Clist, Cobol, Elan, Intercal).
 It is pretty basic, and due to how it detects languages
 (It reads the first line) it can't detect something like Python.

+###WARNING: insultgenerator.c is vulgar, and if you have an issue with this, proceed with caution.